manhcntt21/manage-project-with-uv/README.md

 2. Install libraries into that virtual environment using uv.
 3. Use uv to initialize new projects: uv init <project_name>.
 4. Within each project version: install libraries using uv add <package_name>.
 This will create a .venv directory within the project folder.
 These packages are independent of the Conda environment created initially.
-5. Later, if you want to synchronize the project's libraries with the Conda environment, execute the uv sync command.
-At this point, uv will automatically install the libraries in the Conda environment.
-You can also use the following method: uv pip install . --system.
+5. Later, if you want to synchronize the project's libraries with the `venv` environment, execute the uv sync command.
+At this point, if you want uv to install the libraries in the Conda environment.
+You can also use the following method: `uv pip install . --system`.
 Another way is to use a requirements.txt file, which will be discussed later.
    - . represents the current project directory.
    - uv pip install . will read the pyproject.toml file, resolve dependencies (referencing uv.lock for locked versions), and then install the project along with those dependencies.
    - --system directs the installation to the active Conda environment (e.g., uv-example).

 _Note_: You need to configure the cache directory to reduce storage usage on the main hard drive.
 - UV_CACHE_DIR
   - On Windows, configure this in Environment Variables -> System variables.
   - On Linux, configure this in ~/.bashrc by adding: export UV_CACHE_DIR=/path/to/cache.
+- These enviroment variables can be set similarly, but you need to understand their effects.
+For more information, refer to [here](https://docs.astral.sh/uv/reference/environment/).

 ---